adz/Elmish.Avalonia.Glue/README.md

 # Elmish.Avalonia.Glue

+**Can an Avalonia app keep normal AXAML and designer tooling while moving UI state and UI-shaped data into Elmish-style F#?**

 Avalonia has `.axaml`, bindings, design-time preview, and DevTools.

 Elmish has immutable state, explicit messages, and one update loop.

-This repository asks how far an Avalonia app can move screen-shaped state into F# while keeping the Avalonia workflow intact.

-The experiment is split into a small shared core and two authoring families:
+This repository leaves each of these to what they do best via two projects:

-- `Projection` for explicit CLR-facing viewmodels
+- `Projection` for normal, explicit CLR XAML-facing viewmodels
 - `ElmView` for immutable F# view records and a thin generated bindable surface

-`Projection` keeps named viewmodels for teams that want a CLR XAML-facing surface.

 `ElmView` makes plain F# records the UI schema, then exposes them through bindable hosts, standard `OneWay` / `TwoWay` bindings, and centralized write-back mapping.

-The project does not replace AXAML with an F# UI DSL.
-It moves more of the state and view shape behind AXAML into F#.
+The project does not replace AXAML with an F# UI DSL in either case.

 ## Read next